 Silhouette of the spacecraft

-Behind the figures of the human beings, the silhouette of the Pioneer spacecraft is shown in the same scale so that the size of the human beings can be deduced by measuring the spacecraft.
+Behind the figures of the human beings, the silhouette of the Pioneer spacecraft is shown on the same scale so that the size of the human beings can be deduced by measuring the spacecraft.

 Source for all images: NASA

-The next Article will be on the third artificial object to leave the Solar System!
+The next article will be on the third artificial object to leave the Solar System!